iilla/asai-software/README.md

 # Asaí Software

 This application was made from scratch with PHP, with no framework, but using some libraries such as fpdf and datatables.
+Almost all functionalities are based on Ajax.

 It was developed for the management of a food store based on Açaí, a Brazilian fruit not very common in Europe.
 This application offers the tools to manage all areas of a physical store, from customer databases, products, interface to carry out the sale of products and a report of profits and expenses in relation to all the areas influencing the shop.